 - “Balance of probabilities” means the standard of proof is met if the proposition is more likely to be true than not true.

-- “Business Days” means days that the College is open for business, excluding weekends and holiday closures.
+- “Business Days” means days that the university is open for business, excluding weekends and holiday closures.

 - “Complainant” means the person alleging Student Non-Academic Misconduct.